Charca Suarez Wetlands

 6. Charca Suarez Animal Life...

-The natural food chain is in full swing in the Charca Suarez Wetlands and you will find numerous animal and bird species living here happily together.
+The natural food chain is in full swing in the Charca Suarez Wetlands and you will find numerous animal and bird species living here together quite happily.

 Some of the larger animals found in Charca Suarez are the red fox, wild boar, large tortoises, snakes, frogs and lizards.